fiorix/go-daemon/rpm/README.md

 ## Building the rpm package

-The following steps have been used to sucessfully build rpm packages on CentOS and might work on other rpm-based distros.
+The following steps have been used to sucessfully build rpm packages on CentOS and RHEL, and might work on other rpm-based distros.

 1. Install dependencies